helm/helm/docs/developers.md

 ### Man pages

-Man pages and Markdown documentation are already pre-built in `docs/`.
+Man pages and Markdown documentation are not pre-built in `docs/` but you can generate the documentation using `make docs`.

 To expose the Helm man pages to your `man` client, you can put the files in your `$MANPATH`: